Manana "Corner" Windward (first ascent)

 "Great!
 See you tomorrow at 7:30 am"

-As a peak bagger and pursuer of Hawaii 100 Highest Peaks, I am always looking for new mountain peaks to climb.
+As a peak bagger and pursuer of Hawaii's 100 Highest Peaks, I am always looking for new mountain peaks to climb.
 I finished all the bigger ones already in Oahu, but there are still some smaller hills I need to climb.
-10 minutes from my house in Kaneohe, there is this ridge (no official name) which starts at Kam highway and runs all the way up to the Ko'olau Summit.
+10 minutes from my house in Kaneohe, there is this ridge (no official name) that starts at Kam highway and runs all the way up to the Ko'olau Summit.
 The lower part of the ridge is built around with houses, but has three named peaks:

 Pu'ukauai, Pu'ukiolea and Pu'ukuolani.